Leantime/docs/development/commandline.md

 ```

 # DB Updates
 Runs any pending db updates.
+This can also be used to install the db.
 ```
 php ./bin/leantime db:update
 ```